j-freddy/j-freddy.github.io/_posts/2024-03-26-the-intuition-behind-convolutional-neural-networks.md

   connections** to enable gradient flow.
 This allows very deep networks (hundreds of layers) to train well and perform in complex tasks like classifying an image into 1000 classes.
-- Data augmentation, dropout, and other techniques to prevent overfitting.
+- Data augmentation, dropout and other techniques to prevent overfitting.